babylonhealth/ios-playbook/TechnicalDocuments/Proposals/BabylonDesignLibrary.md

 The idea behind this is to have reusable components with a predefined stylesheet displaying different data.
 The benefit of having a design library is
 1. to develop new UIs faster.
-2. to catch inconsistencies in the UI due to a deisgn flaw or due to an engineering mistake.
+2. to catch inconsistencies in the UI due to a design flaw or due to an engineering mistake.

 The requirement is to cover most of the common use cases and *not* to extend to edge cases.
 Also we must reuse our current tools like `Bento`.